sbofgayschool/KV2/README.md

 # KV2
-A distributed plaftorm prototype for stantard C++ compiling and execution based on etcd, mongodb and thrift.
+A distributed plaftorm prototype for general computing task execution based on etcd, mongodb and thrift.